scenic-contrib/scenic-widget-contrib/lib/components/menu_bar/README.md

 Press escape to close the menu from the keyboard.
 Move the mouse below the longest open sub-menu to automatically close the menu.

-Right now the MenuBar doesn't recognise when you move the mouse horizontally away from a sub-menu, so it stays open.
+Right now the MenuBar doesn't recognize when you move the mouse horizontally away from a sub-menu, so it stays open.
 This is technically a bug, but surprisingly it is no issue in practice (at least for me).